michaelfester/docs/docs/reference/components/phone-component.md

 ## Configuration

-Once you’ve added the Phone component, you have to make sure to link that to the column that contains the target phone number.
+Once you've added the Phone component, you have to make sure to link that to the column that contains the target phone number.
 You can also use a [Custom Value](/docs/custom-values) for the phone number.

 The component allows both a Message and a Call function.
 You can optionally pre-populate the message body.
 This can either be custom text or a column value.